-- When suspending the fixture above ground level, verify that the structure can hold at least 10 times the weight of all installed devices. - Block access below the work area whenever installing or removing the fixture. - Always use at least one fastener in each of the 4 curved mounting slots in the base.
+- When suspending the fixture above ground level, verify that the structure can hold the weight of all installed devices. - Block access below the work area and work from a stable platform whenever installing or removing the fixture. - Always use at least one fastener in each of the 4 curved mounting slots in the base.

 This section describes in general terms how to mount the fixture and connect it to data and AC power.
-These procedures shall be performed by qualified professionals.
+These procedures must be performed by qualified professionals.